schultzm/havic/README.md

       - batch2.fa
       - batch3.fa

-##### Highlighting samples of interest

-To highlight query sequences in the final plots, list the sequence names under `HIGHLIGHT_TIP` in the `yaml`, otherwise ignore this section.

 ##### Trimming sequences to genomic region of interest

 To trim input queries to the reference VP1/P2A amplicon, list the sequence name of the query under `TRIM_SEQS`, otherwise ignore this section.